jesseweisberg/Robust-and-Adaptive-Control/README.md

 Further built into these implementations are extensive time-domain and frequency domain analyses, along with useful frameworks for using these analyses to determine optimal gains.

-All of these scripts are implemented towards aircraft control applications, but these control frameworks can be easily transferred to other problems.
+All of these scripts are implemented towards aircraft control applications, but these control frameworks can be transferred to other problems.